COVID-19: Ablakwa casts doubt on Ghana’s ability to attain herd immunity

 Addressing a press conference in Accra on Sunday, November 28, the Director-General of the Ghana Health Service (GHS), Dr Patrick Kumah-Aboagye said vaccination was the surest way to deal with the virus.

-He further assured that the authorities are going to scale up surveillance measures at the Kotoka International Airport during the Christmas season to ensure that COVID-19 infections do not increase.
+He further assured that the authorities are going to scale up surveillance measures at the Kotoka International Airport during the Christmas season to ensure that Covid infections do not increase.

 He further said that the mistakes that were made in December last year which occasioned the escalation of infections in January this year, will not be repeated.